zivtech/Bodiless-JS/.github/PULL_REQUEST_TEMPLATE.md

 ## Related Issues
 <!--
-  Link to the issue that is fixed by this PR (if there is one) e.g. Fixes #1234
+  Link to the issue that is fixed or resolved by this PR (if there is one) e.g. Fixes #1234, Closes #4567

   Link to an issue that is partially addressed by this PR (if there are any) -->